11 Best Cat Litter Boxes In 2023 – We Tried Them All

 types of cat litter boxes

-Sifting litter boxes are the less technologically-advanced cousin of the automatic litter box.
 Although they don’t do all of the cleaning for you, sifting litter boxes eliminate the need to scoop out the box – they essentially scoop themselves.
+They are the less technologically-advanced cousin of the automatic litter box.

 Over the course of about 70 years of commercial litter box evolution, the litter box has seen a few technological advances, but the standard plastic litter pan still reigns supreme.
 Uncovered litter boxes are usually cheap and easy to find in stores.